 Regular homework following the Department for Education and Employment guidelines is set for all children.
 Listening to children read at home is particularly important as it allows parents, to encourage their children's progress by enjoying books together.
-Generally, homework is set on Wednesdays for handing in the following Monday.

 PUPIL PROGRESS, ASSESSMENT AND REPORTS